Allergy Shots in Cedar Rapids, IA: What to Know

 Are there allergists near me in Cedar Rapids?

 Yes, Cedar Rapids has several allergy practices affiliated with UnityPoint Health and Mercy serving the city's 137,000 metro residents.
 Nearby Iowa City also offers additional specialist options through University of Iowa Hospitals.
-Telehealth allergy consultations with at-home sublingual immunotherapy offer a convenient alternative.
+Curex at-home SCIT shots via telehealth offer a convenient alternative without weekly office visits.

 Can I get allergy treatment at home in Cedar Rapids, IA?